lee-zhg/watson-voicebot/README.md

 1. The voicebot picks up the call and greets you with welcome greeting.

-1. You talk to voicebot `one big mac please`.
+1. You make 2nd order by talking to voicebot `one big mac please`.

 1. Because dining location information to order a burger was not provided, the voicebot prompts you for the iinformation.